helm/helm/docs/provenance.md

 Prerequisites:

-- A valid, passphrase-less PGP keypair in a binary (not ASCII-armored) format
+- A valid PGP keypair in a binary (not ASCII-armored) format
 - The `helm` command line tool
 - GnuPG command line tools (optional)
 - Keybase command line tools (optional)

+**NOTE:** If your PGP private key has a passphrase, you will be prompted to enter that passphrase for any commands that support the `--sign` option.

 Creating a new chart is the same as before: